ConsenSysMesh/Local-Raiden/README.md

 4. The tokens in the ERC20 token contract are split equally between the four accounts.

 5. Values required by docker-compose are written to the _.env_ file.
+This _.env_ file is also a useful reference for looking up account and contract addresses later.

 ## Running Raiden